 ~Jesse Greenberg, former chief strategy officer at Ackerman McQueen

 Businesses are moving away from company-focused content and towards content that is tailor-made – sometimes down to the individual level – for the customer.
 Relevant to them.
 Personalized to them.
 Useful to them.

 That’s the present and future of content marketing.

-Getting in on the trends is good.
+Getting in on content marketing trends is good.
 Do that.

 Getting in on the ground floor by anticipating the next trend is even better.
-Do that too.
+Do that, too.
 The signs are there.
-The writing is on the wall.
-All you have to do is read it.
+All you have to do create it.

-Over to you: have I missed anything?
-What do you see as the biggest trends in content marketing for 2018?
+Have I missed anything?
+What do you see as the biggest trends in content marketing for 2021?
 What predictions do you have about the future?